UD-Math-Data-Science-1/notes/_sources/statistics/outliers.md

 # Outliers

 Informally, an **outlier** is a data value that is considered to be far from typical.
+In some applications, such as detecting earthquakes or cancer, outliers are the cases of real interest.
+But we will be thinking of them as unwelcome values that might result from equipment failure, confounding effects, mistyping a value, using an extreme value to represent missing data, and so on.
+In such cases we want to minimize the effect of the outliers on the statistics.

 There are various ways of deciding what "typical" means, and there is no one-size recommendation for all applications.

-Outliers can appear in data sets for numerous reasons: equipment failure, external effect, mistyping a value, using an extreme value to represent missing data, and so on.
-The trouble with outliers is that they can have an unreasonably strong influence on the statistics.
+## IQR

 Let's look at another data set, based on an fMRI experiment.